An Insider's Guide to Visiting East Zion

 Hike through the plateau’s ponderosas to peep Zion’s red and white sandstone before reaching the lookout after 3.2 miles.
 Seated safely on the rim, take in a commanding view of Angels Landing and the Three Patriarchs — towering rock monoliths carved by eons of wind and water erosion.

 Skip crowded hotels and cold nights spent in pitched tents.
 Instead, stake your claim at a private cabin at Zion Ponderosa Ranch Resort.
-Private but accessible to everything, this 4,000-acre retreat stretches along Zion’s eastern boundary for five linear miles and is 10 minutes from the eastern gate.
+Boasting more on-property adventures than any resort west of the Mississippi, Zion Ponderosa Ranch Resort is a one-and-done lodging and recreation destination.
+This 4,000-acre retreat stretches along Zion’s eastern boundary for five linear miles and is 10 minutes from the eastern gate.
 Every compact cabin features a mini kitchen, plush beds, a private fire pit, daily breakfast and affordable on-site recreation.